Danish prime minister suffers minor whiplash after a man assaulted her in central Copenhagen

 Frederiksen was rushed to a hospital for a check-up soon after, and though unharmed, she was “shaken by the incident,” according to her office, adding that she has canceled her program for the day to rest.

-The suspect is set to appear Saturday in a pre-trial custody hearing at 1100 GMT at the Copenhagen District Court in Frederiksberg, a municipality enclave within the Danish capital.
+The suspect appeared in a pre-trial custody hearing Saturday afternoon at the Copenhagen District Court in Frederiksberg, a municipality enclave within the Danish capital.

+Citing details of the court hearing, Danish public broadcaster DR reported that the man is a Polish citizen residing in Denmark since 2019.
+He was ordered by a judge to be jailed until June 20 pending police investigation.
+The man is charged with violence against a person in public service.

+According to DR, police said he was “probably under the influence of drugs and intoxicated" at the time of the incident that happened just before 6pm local time Friday.

 Two eyewitnesses, Anna Ravn and Marie Adrian, told the daily BT that they saw a man walking toward the prime minister and then “pushing her hard on the shoulder so she was shoved aside.”
 They stressed that she did not fall down.